Data Processing Agreement

 5.2 The processor shall ensure that confidentiality is maintained in accordance with Art.
 28 para.
 3 sentence 2 lit. b, 29, 32 para.
 4 GDPR.
 It shall ensure that only employees who are bound to confidentiality and who have previously been familiarized with the data protection provisions relevant to them are deployed when handling Customer Data.
 The Processor and any person subordinate to the Processor who has access to personal data may only process this data in accordance with the Controller's instructions, including the powers granted in this Agreement, unless they are legally obliged to do so by Union law or the law of the Member States.

 5.3 The processor confirms that it has appointed a data protection officer, insofar as there is a legal obligation to do so.
-The contact details of the data protection officer are: We are currently finalizing the cooperation with an external data protection officer.
-Our Managing Director, Patrick Helmig, will act as the interim Data Protection Officer.
+The contact details of the data protection officer are:

 5.4 The data controller must be informed immediately in writing of any change in the person of the data protection officer.